sanger-tol/asg-assembly-course-2021/practical_tutorial.md

     /home/training/assembly/data/assembly/idEriArbu1
     /home/training/assembly/data/assembly/ilThySylv1

-Create working folder for this course:
+Create a working folder for this course:

     rm -r /home/training/assembly/workdir
     mkdir /home/training/assembly/workdir

 ## Part 1 - Estimating genome size

-As you learned in the theoretical lectures, genome sizes can be estimated by kmer analyses of high-quality reads, such as Illumina and Pacbio Hifi.
+As you learned in the theoretical lectures, genome sizes can be estimated by kmer analyses of high-quality reads, such as Illumina and Pacbio HiFi.
 To do it so, first you would need install kmc on your computer and generate a kmer count with it.
 You can have a look at the example command line below although we will not run KMC in this course and you **don't have to run** the following six lines now:

-    # $sample.fofn is a list on per line of PacBio HiFi data
     mkdir tmp
-    kmc -k21 -t4 -m20 -ci1 -cs2000000 -fbam -sm @$sample.fofn $sample.k21 tmp
+    kmc -k21 -t8 -m20 -ci1 -cs2000000 -fa -sm /home/training/assembly/data/raw/ilThySylv1/ilThySylv1.filtered.1000.fasta.gz ilThySylv1.k21 tmp
-    kmc_tools transform $sample.k21 histogram $sample.k21.hist -cx2000000
+    kmc_tools transform ilThySylv1.k21 histogram ilThySylv1.k21.hist -cx2000000
-    awk '$2!=0' $sample.k21.hist > tmp/$sample.k21.hist
+    awk '$2!=0' ilThySylv1.k21.hist > tmp/ilThySylv1.k21.hist
-    mv tmp/$sample.k21.hist $sample.k21.hist
+    mv tmp/ilThySylv1.k21.hist ilThySylv1.k21.hist

 <ins>Obs</ins>: As running a KMC database requires a significant amount of time to finish, we have generated the final results for you.
-Now, you need to take the final histogram file and plot it with genomescope.
+Now, you need to take the final histogram file and plot it with [GenomeScope](https://github.com/tbenavi1/genomescope2.0).
 You can use the [online browser version](http://qb.cshl.edu/genomescope/genomescope2.0/) or you can use the command lines bellow:

-change to the working folder:
+Change to the working folder:

     cd /home/training/assembly/workdir

-create the folder for genomes scope results and run the following commands from it:
+Create the folder for GenomeScope results and run the following commands from it:

     mkdir genomescope
     cd genomescope